 Maximize your interest without ever lifting a finger.

-The Kearny Insured Liquidity Sweep account allows you to automatically maintain the daily minimum balance of your choice, transferring excess funds into a higher-interest bearing account when they are not needed, at the close of each business day.
+The Kearny Insured Liquidity Sweep account automatically maintains your desired daily minimum balance by transferring excess funds into a higher-interest-bearing account, at the close of each business day.

 Funds are still readily available via check, wire, EFT, or debit card, with full FDIC Insurance coverage up to $50 million per individual tax ID.

-Single Source Means That You Only Deal With Kearny Bank
+Single Source Means You Only Deal With Kearny Bank

 When linking your accounts to an insured liquidity sweep account with Kearny Bank, you'll work solely with them and avoid time-consuming record-keeping.
 The program automatically allocates deposits above the individual tax ID's $250,000 FDIC Insurance limit to insured accounts in other participating financial institutions.